UnstoppableVenom/Income-Expenses-Dashboard/README.md

       - export EMAIL_HOST_USER =  ''               # your email id (mention instead quotes)
       - export DEFAULT_FROM_EMAIL = ''             # your email id (mention instead quotes)

+- Go to Authentication.views.py -> Go to line number 84 and 184 and enter your email address

 <strong>Procedure to run on local Host:</strong>